MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-set-up-unmanaged-devices.md

 >
 > [Learn more about managed and unmanaged devices](m365bp-managed-unmanaged-devices.md).

-Your objectives are to:
+Your steps are to:

 - [Get everyone to set up MFA](m365bp-mfa-for-users.md).
 - [Get Microsoft 365 Apps installed on devices](m365bp-users-install-m365-apps.md).
 - [Protected unmanaged Windows and Mac devices](m365bp-protect-pcs-macs.md).

-Once you've achieved these objectives, proceed to [Use email securely](m365bp-use-email-securely.md).
+Once you've achieved these steps, proceed to [Use email securely](m365bp-use-email-securely.md).